 - How can we meet with the Admissions Team?

 - Can we meet with a principal, teacher, or counselor during our visit to the school?

 - How can I reapply after a previous denial or cancellation of an application?

 Contact the Admissions Office as soon as you think that a move to Jakarta or JIS may be in your future.
 You do not need to have secure plans in place to make an initial inquiry.
-Given that every admissions decision is based on every applicant's individual learning needs as well as space availability within grades and programs, we suggest that you gather your application materials early and complete your application according to the Application Timeline.
+Given that every admissions decision is based on the applicant’s personal qualifications, as well as space availability within grade levels and programs, we suggest that you gather your application materials early and complete your application as early as possible.

 JIS groups applications into three application lanes.

 Application Lane 1: JIS was established by the embassies of the US, UK, and Australia to serve the educational needs of expatriate students.
 For that reason, children of the foreign employees of JIS' three founding embassies have priority in Application Lane 1.